 Unique, multi-stream video playback provides a more true-to-life experience for students on any laptop, including Chromebooks.

 In addition, Panopto includes playback features that help students learn at a personalized pace.
 Using playback speed control, students can slow videos down in order to focus on complex topics or speed them up to quickly review their on-demand lecture materials.

 For Chromebook users connecting via 4G networks, Panopto’s video player also supports adaptive bitrate streaming (ABS).
 With ABS, Panopto dynamically adjusts the playback quality based on available network bandwidth.
 This provides faster video startup, reduces seek times, and minimizes buffering during playback.

 As part of a great online learning experience, students using Chromebooks have access to all of the interactive tools within Panopto’s video player.
 This includes Smart Search, which enables students to find and instantly fast-forward to words spoken or shown within videos, and digital notes, which enable them to bookmark points inside a video future reference as a study aid.

 With the recent updates to our media streaming technology, one of our primary goals was to bring a high-quality online learning experience to a broader range of platforms and devices.
 For the millions of students around the world already using Chromebooks, and the more than 7 million people expected to purchase new Chromebooks in 2015, we’re excited to deliver a video playback experience without compromise.

-Learn how Panopto can help you make video a part of your classrooms by contacting us to request a free 30-day trial today.
+Learn how Panopto can help you make video a part of your classrooms by contacting us to request a free trial today.